Exeteres/function-decorator-ts-plugin/README.md

 }
 ```

-If you use VSCode, you need to switch the typescript version to local one by adding this setting in `.vscode/settings.json`:
+If you use VSCode, you may need to switch the typescript version to local one by adding this setting in `.vscode/settings.json`:

 ```json
 {